astronomer/docs/astro/configure-deployment-resources.md

 ## Choose an executor

 A Deployment's executor type determines which worker resources run your scheduled tasks.
+The executor you choose affects the infrastructure cost of a Deployment and how efficiently and reliably your tasks execute.
 Every Deployment requires an executor and you can update the executor at any time.
 Astro supports two executors, both of which are available in the Apache Airflow open source project:

 - Celery executor
 - Kubernetes executor

 Use the following topics to understand the benefits and limitations of each executor to determine which one is right for your Deployment.
+For more information about how each executor works and how you can configure them, see [Configure an executor on Astro](executors.md).

 ### Celery executor

 The Celery executor is the default for all new Deployments.
-It utilizes a pool of workers and communicates with them to delegate tasks.
-Astronomer uses [Worker autoscaling logic](configure-executors.md#worker-autoscaling-logic) to determine how many workers run on each worker queue on your Deployment at a given time.
+It uses a group of workers, each of which can run multiple tasks at a time.
+Astronomer uses [worker autoscaling logic](configure-executors.md#worker-autoscaling-logic) to determine how many workers run on your Deployment at a given time.

 The Celery executor is a good option for most use cases.
 Specifically, the Celery executor is a good fit for your team if: